curiousben/Room-Infrastructure/lib/RedisMQ/nodejs/docker-amd/README.md

 }
 ```
 Note:
-- Having both a producer and subscriber is not enforced but you must make sure you have at least one of the workers configuration.
+- Having both a producer and subscriber is not enforced but you must make sure you have at least one of them configured.

 ### Publisher:

->The publisher as of (Sept 6 2017) can only define the queue the publisher is listening to.
-Users have the ability to define any amount of publishers as long as they exist in the publishers section of the redisMQ configuration.
+> The publisher as of (Sept 6, 2017) can only publish to one queue.
+Users have the ability to define any amount of publishers as long as they exist in the publisher's section of the redisMQ configuration.
+In the future, there will be an effort to expand this to include publishing to multiple queues.

 ### Subscriber:
-The subscriber as of (Sept 6 2017) can be of two types:
+The subscriber as of (Sept 6, 2017) can be of two types:
-- "persistent" - This subscriber keeps the messsage in the Redis Server and all modifications to the message will be treated like an update in the Redis server.
-This is considered thesafest way to transport messages since this type of transporation has the most redis guarantees for message integrity.
+- "persistent" - This subscriber keeps the message in the Redis Server and all modifications to the message will be treated like an update in the Redis server.
+This is considered the safest way to transport messages since this type of transportation has the most Redis guarantees for message integrity.
-- "transient" - This subcriber removes the message from the RedisServer and will removes the address from the redis server as well as the message payload.
-This is considered the least safest way to transport messages since the actual removal of messages introduces a few more cases where the message maybe lost.
-However, the library takes special care in not letting messages get dropped in most common cases.
+- "transient" - This subscriber removes the message and metadata from the Redis Server.
+This is considered the least safest way to transport messages since the actual removal of messages introduces a few more cases where the message may be lost.
+However, the library takes special care in not letting messages get dropped in the most common cases.

 ## Usage:
 Here are a few examples of this library being used:

 A *Upstream* publisher that transmits data from the data source to the next hop:

 ```js
 const redisMQConfig = './config/upstream/redismq.config';
 const loggerConfig = './config/upstream/logger.config';